SargamS/SargamS/README.md

 </div>

-Hey there, I’m Sargam — I build cool digital stuff, break it accidentally, and then pretend it was all part of the plan. 💅 I love exploring new tech, solving real-world problems (after 3 cups of coffee ☕), and contributing to open source projects because nothing says “fun weekend” like 47 merge conflicts.
+Hey there, I’m Sargam — I build cool digital stuff, break it accidentally, and then pretend it was all part of the plan. 💅 I love solving real-world problems (after 3 cups of coffee ☕), and contributing to open source projects because nothing says “fun weekend” like 47 merge conflicts.
 Currently, I’m **figuring out Data Structures and Algorithms** —which basically means staring at code until it either works or I do.

 ## 🧠 Tech Stack